 - Solid AI is fun and challenging.

-- Splitting units is a bit wonky on console
+- Splitting units is a bit wonky with console controls

 - There can be an overwhelming number of visual effects in combat at times.